ohsemdomain/flash-notepad/README.md

-# Simple Notepad Chrome Extension
+# Flash Notepad Chrome Extension

-This is a simple notepad Chrome extension that allows you to create and manage multiple notes with categories.
+This is a simple and lightweight notepad extension that allows you to create and manage multiple notes with categories.
 It uses Chrome's local storage to persist data.

 ## Installation